-Over the past four years, eight states have implemented corrective actions against 29 health plans and behavioral health organizations (BHOs) for parity violations and similar deficiencies related to the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 (the Federal Parity Law) and applicable state laws.
-To date, the states have assessed over $13 million in fines and related payments for these violations which helped fund mental health and substance use (MH/SUD) services.
+Over the past six years, 10 states have implemented corrective actions against over 30 health plans and behavioral health organizations (BHOs) for parity violations and similar deficiencies related to the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 (the Federal Parity Law) and applicable state laws.
+To date, the states have assessed over $31 million in fines and related payments for these violations which helped fund mental health and substance use (MH/SUD) services.

 The Kennedy Forum expects these enforcement actions to become more commonplace as states become more knowledgeable about how to make sure health plans and BHOs comply with regulatory requirements.